pikkanet/proflow-labs-inventory-website/README.md

 This project used AI tools to support documentation and UI development:

 - **Cursor** — Autocomplete, UI refactor suggestions
-- **ChatGPT GPT-5.1 (2025)** — Used for README writing, code review suggestions, and clarifying assignment requirements
+- **ChatGPT** — Used for README writing, code review suggestions, and clarifying assignment requirements

 No AI-generated code was used without review and modification.